resolve109/study-aws-sa/aws-study-guide.md

   - Better than simply launching additional instances which would still face the same startup delays
   - Perfect for applications that take a long time to initialize or load large datasets into memory
   - Can be combined with Auto Scaling for both fast startup and scalability
+### EC2 Auto Scaling
+- **Lifecycle Hooks for Auditing and Reporting**:
+  - Use Auto Scaling lifecycle hooks to run custom scripts when instances launch or terminate
+  - Enables automated reporting to external systems about infrastructure changes
+  - Perfect for integrating with centralized auditing systems that track all EC2 instance creations and terminations
+  - More reliable than scheduled Lambda functions checking for instance state changes
+  - Provides real-time notifications of instance lifecycle events without polling or manual intervention

 ### EC2 Placement Groups
 - **Spread Placement Group**: